realworldocaml/book/en/lists-and-patterns.md

 caller's stack frame.

 Tail recursion is important for more than just lists.
-Ordinary (non-tail) recursive calls are reasonable when the dealing with data-structures like binary trees where the depth of the tree is logarithmic in the size of your data.
+Ordinary (non-tail) recursive calls are reasonable when dealing with data-structures like binary trees where the depth of the tree is logarithmic in the size of your data.
 But when dealing with situations where the depth of the sequence of nested calls is on the